thomasjbradley/markbot/README.md

       budget:
         maxLoadTime: 1000   # Milliseconds for maximum load time
         maxRequests: 15     # Maximum number of assets
-        maxSize: 800        # Maximum page size of all assets
+        maxSize: 800        # Maximum page size of all assets in kilobytes (kB)

     # Can be used to test for specific elements; each entry should be a valid CSS selector
     # Will be skipped if validation isn’t also checked—the document must be valid first